 Vic Schaefer wanted coaches who knew his coaching style and shared that same passion and intensity.
 That’s why, when assembling his staff, he reached out to Aqua Franklin, a standout player at Texas A&M who went on to play in the WNBA before becoming one of the country’s top up-and-coming young coaches.

-The former Aggie standout enters her second season on the Bulldog staff, mentoring the team’s guards and coordinating State’s recruiting efforts.
-Franklin, who begins her first season as the program’s recruiting coordinator, was instrumental in helping the Bulldogs go perfect on the recruiting trail en route to compiling one of the top classes in school history.
+The former Aggie standout enters her third season on the Bulldog staff, mentoring the team’s guards and coordinating State’s recruiting efforts.
+Franklin, who begins her second season as the program’s recruiting coordinator, was instrumental in helping the Bulldogs go perfect on the recruiting trail en route to compiling one of the top classes in school history.
+The staff’s second signing class was another one for the record books as it rated in the Top 20 nationally.

-Franklin brings a successful 2011-12 season at the University of Kansas to the Bulldog staff.
+Franklin joined Schaefer’s staff following a successful 2011-12 season at the University of Kansas.
 That lone campaign was a memorable one, as Franklin helped guide the Jayhawks to one of the best seasons in school history.

 Franklin was on the bench as Kansas went to its first Sweet 16 since 1998 and finished 25th nationally with a 21-13 record.
 Franklin helped mentor Angel Goodrich to a banner season, as she paced the Jayhawks with a 23.3 ppg scoring average in the NCAA Tournament and shattered the school record with 250 assists.
 Goodrich was named All-America Honorable Mention by both the WBCA and the Associated Press, and was one of four finalists for the Nancy Lieberman Award, given annually to the top point guard in the nation.